Highlights of The Cambrian Way - North Wales

 Follow the Alice in Wonderland digital E tour and Town Trail.
 Alice, who inspired Lewis Carroll to write his classic Wonderland books, spent her holidays in Llandudno.

 A short journey from Llandudno takes you to the Bodnant Estate.
 Both Bodnant Welsh Food Centre and Bodnant Garden are located within the same estate, however to transfer between the two there is a short 10 minute journey by road.
+(The Bodnant Welsh Food Centre is under new ownership and is temporarily closed)

 Experience Welsh food at this food centre with its wonderful range of stone farm buildings dating from the 18th century.
 There’s a farm shop selling mainly Welsh produce, a tea-room and restaurant, a cookery school and it's also home to the National Beekeeping Centre for Wales.
 Bespoke packages are tailor made to suit needs of the group and the centre provides plenty of parking for coaches.
 Drivers even receive a voucher to use in the tea room or restaurant.